nilsramsperger/docker-nodebb/README.md

 The public URL and port in the `config.json` are not set correctly.
 When creating the container, you can set the public URL via `-e url="http://127.0.0.1:4567"`.

+### Problem

+The web installer tells the database connection cannot be established and/or the container is restarting infinitely.

+### Solution

+May be you are using preexisting named volumes or host volumes.
+If so, make sure redis can access them.
+Anyway, fresh named volumes is the preferred way.